PinkB4tman/WebHackingChalenges/xss/DOMinixss/README.md

+# Enter the website of DOMinixss

-# Download the entire folder and open Welcome.html in your browser
+Download the entire folder and open Welcome.html in your browser